A DELTA course in Toronto requires significant time and effort. Make the most of this investment by studying with us.

 The Module Two course is a part-time course, conducted face-to-face over 17 weeks on Tuesday and Thursday evenings (5:15 pm-8:30 pm and includes six Saturdays, 10 am-3 pm).

-The Module Three course is a part-time mini-course, conducted face-to-face over two Saturdays, March 23rd and 30th (10 am-3 pm) with follow up draft and consultation done via email.
+The Module Three course is a part-time mini-course, conducted face-to-face over two Saturdays, March 16th and 23rd (10 am-3 pm) with follow up draft and consultation done via email.